Shmuppel/moose-temperature-ssf/README.md

 `CREATE EXTENSION postgis`

-The database can then be seeded with weather data by running `python3 smhi/main.py`.
+The database can then be seeded with weather data by running `python3 smhi/main.py`, this should take a while.
 If you want to download additional weather covariates, the mapping can be found in `smhi/seed/station` under `PARAMETERS`.